yyynnn/React-static-landing-boilerplate/README.md

 1. Run `npm install` to install dependencies.

 2. Run `npm run start` to start the development server.
-   It should automatically open the client in your browser when ready.
+   Enter the "RS" command (nodemon) if you want to restart it.

-### .. and accomplish by building
+### .. and complete by building

 - Run `npm run build` for building.
+Look for generatet `/public` folder.